Final Opinion on

 The safety of dental amalgam and alternative dental restoration materials for patients and users

 This opinion, which updates SCENIHR’s previous opinion of 2008, assesses the safety and effectiveness of both dental amalgam and possible alternatives, such as resin-based composites, glass ionomer cements, ceramics and gold alloys, by evaluating the scientific evidence on the potential association between amalgam and its alternatives, and allergies, neurological disorders or other adverse health effects.

 A public consultation on the preliminary opinion was opened on the website of the non-food Scientific Committees from 9 September to 16 November 2014.
 Information about the public consultation was broadly communicated to national authorities, international organisations and other stakeholders.

 Twenty five contributors - representing industry associations, universities, professional organisations, national authorities, non-governmental organizations and individuals- participated in the public consultation providing input to the main scientific questions (in total 102 contributions were received).

-Each submission was carefully considered by the SCENIHR and the scientific Opinion has been revised to take account of relevant comments.
-The cut-off date for the literature review was extended to include relevant scientific papers published up through June 2014.
-The scientific rationale and the Opinion section were clarified and strengthened and a new chapter on interaction mechanisms was added.
+Each submission was carefully considered by the SCENIHR and the scientific opinion has been revised to take account of relevant comments.
+The literature has been accordingly updated with relevant publications.
+The scientific rationale and the Opinion section were clarified and strengthened.

 Content of the opinion: